Langzhong: Geography

 Langzhong is located in the northeast of the province and the northern part of the Sichuan Basin on the middle reaches of the Jialing River.
 Within the city's administrative area, elevations generally increase from southwest to northeast and range from 328 m to 888 m, while rivers flow for 59.4 km.
 The area is dominated by low-lying mountains and hills.

+Cultural traditions

+The Zhang Fei worship tradition（张飞祭祀传统）: Local Spring Festival temple fairs often center around the Zhang Fei Temple, continuing the rituals of the Ming and Qing dynasties.

+Spring Festival Lantern Festival（春节灯会）: Red lanterns are hung in the ancient city, and dragon and lion dances and stilt walking are performed in northern Sichuan.

+Northern Sichuan Lantern Opera（川北灯戏）: The performance style incorporates gongs and drums, rhythmic percussion, and emphasizes a strong sense of rhythm in the "lantern dance".

+Langzhong shadow puppetry（阆中皮影戏）: Langzhong shadow puppetry is known for its bold lines, vibrant colors, and exaggerated figures.

+Langzhong silk（阆中丝绸）： weaving is delicate and soft, with exquisite processes, and is one of the representatives of traditional handicrafts in northern Sichuan.

 Climate

 As with much of the rest of the province, Langzhong has a monsoon-influenced humid subtropical climate (Köppen Cwa), with dry, temperate winters, and long, hot, humid summers.
 The monthly daily average temperature ranges from 6.1 °C in January to 26.7 °C in July.
 The frost-free period lasts 290 days per year, while annual sunshine amounts to 1,400 hours.
 Close to two-thirds of the annual rainfall occurs from June to September.

 Administrative divisions

+Langzhong comprises 5 subdistricts, 19 towns, 3 townships and 1 ethnic township: